BrendelGroup/SRAssembler/README.md

 Accepts "protein" or "dna" (default: "protein").

 **-p** *parameter_file* : Configuration file for the programs used by SRAssembler.
 SRAssembler allows user to specify the parameters of the programs it controls.
 The parameter configuration file has sections for each program, marked by a header line in square brackets.
 In some cases, such as the aligner Vmatch, there are multiple headers for a program, distinguishing different parameters for different usages.
 The example [parameter file](demo/SRAssembler.conf) contains all of the program sections that SRAssembler recognizes, even though not all of them will be used in any one run of SRAssembler (e.g., GeneSeqer and GenomeThreader are mutually exclusive).
 The example file also contains comment lines marked with '#' that explain what each section is for.
 Copying and modifying this example file for your own runs is encouraged.
-A parameter file is required unless only pre-processing reads (-P).
+A parameter file is required unless only pre-processing reads (-P flag).

 **-o** *output\_directory* : Output directory (default: "./SRAssembler_output").